shelkemayur2002/new/README.md

 ### **Bug-id : P3-BG-7**

 **Description:**
-1. When both Status options (Active + Inactive) are selected, the filter tag incorrectly shows: **“Status: Inactive Only”**.
+When both statuses are selected, tag incorrectly shows “Inactive Only”.

-2. This misrepresents the actual filter condition and causes confusion.
+**Expected Result:** Should show “Active & Inactive” or “All”.
+**Actual Result:** Shows “Inactive Only”.

 **Category:**  Functional / UI